fairbrother-lab/LariatMapper/README.md

 ## Setup

 ### Dependencies
 The software dependencies are detailed in `requirements.txt`.
-We recommend creating a dedicated [conda environment](https://docs.conda.io/projects/conda/en/latest/index.html) for LariatMapper to avoid dependency-related problems during use.
+We recommend creating a dedicated programming environment with [mamba](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html) for LariatMapper to avoid dependency-related problems during use.

-If you have conda installed, you can create a new environment named "lariat_mapper" by running
+If you have mamba installed, you can create a new environment named "lariat_mapper" by running

-	conda create --name "lariat_mapper" --file requirements.txt --channel conda-forge --channel bioconda
+	mamba create --name "lariat_mapper" --file requirements.txt --channel conda-forge --channel bioconda

 The environment can then be activated by running

-	conda activate lariat_mapper
+	mamba activate lariat_mapper

 before running scripts in the pipeline.